pdidev/tutorial/README.md

 Is one better than the other?
 If you do not know the answer to this question, just wait until ex5. :)

+\attention
+In this exercise, the shared variable and the reclaimed variable are not defined in the YAML file (see ex3. and further for this).

 ## Decl'HDF5 plugin